inab/fega-mm/all_collections/_subdomains/4_4_network_interfaces.md

     - level: 1
       desc: 'None.'
     - level: 2
-      desc: 'Incidents are resolved but not classified not managed by the FEGA node.
+      desc: 'Incidents are resolved but not classified nor managed by the FEGA node.
 Drafted security network strategies to avoid common vulnerabilities.'
     - level: 3
       desc: 'Node has implementation of mitigation strategies for vulnerabilities.
 An incident reporting system is drafted and partially implemented allowing to gain experience on those incidents.'
     - level: 4